mafrauen/recipebox/README.md

 To learn more about Backbone and other client side technologies.

 # TODO
+* Recipe Search
+  * Load ingredients on start rather than fetch lazy
 * Ratings
   * Per recipe
   * Making recipe increments score
   * Changing recipe rating appropriately adjusts score
   * Only show rating after recipe has been made
-  * Don't show rating if not 1 to 5
+* Validation that recipe has name and at least one ingredient
 * Add field for location (cookbook page or link)
-* Discard edit
-  * On cancel button or esc
-  * Just fetch recipe again?
-* Recipe Search
-  * By name or ingredient
 * Store raw ingredients
   * Determine which is gluten free
+* Add to menu
+  * Need more information about menu templates, etc.
+* Multiple users
+* Login with facebook, twitter

 [url_node]: http://www.nodejs.org
 [url_express]: http://www.expressjs.com